Wade Institute for Science Education

 Rivers to Range: Exploring the Geology of the Pioneer Valley

 A Professional Development Institute for Grades 3-8 Educators Description:Known for its basalt flows, mountain ranges, dinosaur footprints, and fertile soils, the Pioneer Valley exhibits a rich history of geologic change.
-You will explore opportunities for integrating science and math as you learn about the geologic history of the Pioneer Valley.
-You will visit local field sites, delve into museum collections, and participate in inquiry-based, standards-driven investigations and investigate how your modern landscape can provide clues to a very different past.
-Dates: July 18th – 22nd, 2022 (8:30 AM – 3:30 PM ET) Collaborators:Beneski Museum of Natural History; Hitchcock Center for the Environment; Springfield Science Museum; The Trustees of Reservations
+During this Institute, you will explore opportunities for integrating science and math as you learn about the geologic history of the Pioneer Valley.
+You will visit local field sites, delve into museum collections, investigate the traces that animals can leave in sediment, learn how rivers can shape a landscape in geological time, participate in inquiry-based investigations and discover how your modern landscape can provide clues to a very different past.
+Dates: July 18th – 22nd, 2022 (8:30 AM – 3:30 PM ET) Collaborating Partners:Beneski Museum of Natural History; Hitchcock Center for the Environment; Springfield Science Museum; The Trustees of Reservations Learn More About What Happened at this Institute…

 Utilizing Your Local Ecosystems as Laboratories for Investigations

 A Professional Development Institute for Grades 6-12 Educators Description: Learn how to integrate field research and data collection into your science curriculum.
 Experience multiple entry points for hands-on, place-based science and participate in collaborative projects with professional scientists.
 Explore wetland, estuary, marine, and forest habitats and participate in authentic data collection.
+Learn about sustainable agricultural practices and how to use the ecosystem for scientific investigation.
 Consider how this data can tell us stories about these living laboratories and the plants and animals that live there.
-Dates: July 18th – 22nd, 2022 (8:30 AM – 3:30 PM ET) Collaborators:Lloyd Center for the Environment; New Bedford Whaling Museum; Round the Bend Farm
+Dates: July 18th – 22nd, 2022 (8:30 AM – 3:30 PM ET) Collaborating Partners:Lloyd Center for the Environment; New Bedford Whaling Museum; Round the Bend Farm Learn More About What Happened at this Institute…